Shell4026/ShellProtector/README.md

 On average, it's about 0.2ms~0.8ms slower based on the same 50 materials.
 Poiyomi performed better than lilToon.

+### How secure is it?
+By default, it has a 16-byte key, 12 bytes of which are stored inside the shader, and 4 bytes of which can be entered by the user using VRC parameters.
+(Let's call it the user key.)

+A 4-byte user key can be broken if someone takes the time to figure it out (4-byte key = 64 parameter spaces).

+A 12-byte key can be figured out by turning the compiled shader into an assembler and analyzing it.

+You can increase the number of user keys by using at least 196 parameter spaces to make them unbreakable for most computers, but VRChat's parameters are too small for that.

+The default settings are the first line of defense, and should be very effective against toolkiddies using simple tools.

+For now, you can only set a 4-byte key, but I'll work on increasing that for users who want more security by using more parameter space.

 ### Supported shaders
 - Poiyomi 7.3, 8.0, 8.1, 8.2
 - lilToon